Ethos Veterinary Health

 Our Blogs

-Taking Your Pet’s Vitals
+How To Take Your Pet’s Vitals At Home

 One of the most important parts of being a pet owner is knowing when your dog or cat isn’t feeling well and should be seen by a veterinarian.
 There are three simple steps in assessing your pet’s vital signs.
 By practicing taking their vitals at home, you will know what is normal and this will help you decide if they need immediate medical attention.
 The three main vital signs you want to monitor are temperature, heart rate and respiratory rate.